ralismark/ralismark.github.io/_posts/2020-04-21-alberts-lis.md

 ---
 layout: post
-title: Short and simple LIS
+title: Short And Simple Longest Increasing Subsequence
 tags: algos
-excerpt: O(n log n) Longest Increasing Subsequence in just 7 lines
+excerpt: An O(n log n) algorithm in just 7 lines
 ---

 The [Longest Increasing Subsequence problem](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) is a "standard" problem in informatics, and it is sometimes used as an introduction to more advanced DPs.
 While the naive DP algorithm runs in $$O(n^2)$$, this can be optimised to $$O(n\log n)$$ using a variety of data structures and algorithms.